yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 <br>

-## Multi-sensor Input Fusion From Space
+## Multi-sensor Input Fusion From Space, Safety Detection

 - The important thing is not the formula, but `multi-sensor = multiple observations constraining the same latent state`